1ELER-24-25/ClassServer/README.md

 - :earth_americas: **Flask**: Web app on `5000`.
 - :whale: **Docker**: Keeping it all together.

----

 ## :construction: Under Construction

 This classroom server is still being built!
-Here’s what’s in progress:
+Here's what's in progress:

 - :hammer: Wiring up ESP32 boards with sensors and buttons.
 - :gear: Crafting Node-RED flows for chess logic.
 - :art: Designing the Flask web interface.
+- 📊 Setting up Grafana dashboards.
 - :bug: Squashing bugs and testing in the wild.

 **Want to help?** Join the fun—fork, clone, and contribute! :raised_hands: